microsoft/WhatTheHack/022-AzureGovernance/Coach/readme.md

 Welcome to the coach's guide for the Azure Governance What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

-Also remember that this hack includes a optional lecture presentation that features short presentations to introduce key topics associated with each challenge.
-It is recommended that the host present each short presentation before attendees kick off that challenge.

 ## Delivery Content:

 - [Azure Governance Overview Lecture](https://github.com/jrzyshr/WhatTheHack/blob/master/022-AzureGovernance/Coach/AzureGovernance-Lecture.pptx?raw=true)